GLOBAL MARKETS-Dollar falls, equities gain as Fed calms inflation worries

 NEW YORK, May 25 (Reuters) - World equity markets made gains while the U.S. dollar hit new lows against major currencies on Tuesday after Federal Reserve officials reaffirmed a dovish monetary policy stance that eased inflation concerns.

 Investors weighed the Fed's soothing words that put to rest tapering worries for the time being and helped to drive the dollar to four-and-a-half-month lows.
-The benchmark 10-year Treasury note US10YT=RR also hit two-week lows and was at 1.5774% in early afternoon trading, down from 1.608% late on Monday.
+The benchmark 10-year Treasury note US10YT=RR also hit two-week lows and was at 1.56% in afternoon trading, down from 1.608% late on Monday.

 The yield curve flattened for a fourth straight session, as participants bought the long end of the curve on the view that price pressures would be stable for the rest of the year.